 Deja: Malik, you gotta get this to flow, and right now it's not flowing.
 Right here, that's a really good point but you gotta follow it up with a concise explanation […].
 When you write an essay, you gotta follow a certain format.
 You start with your thesis statement and you have to always use transitional phrases.
 And don't use the same word every single time.
 Change it up.
 Professors hate that.
 You should use a thesaurus.
 And where's your outline?
 We got a lot of work to do.

 Deja and Malik are attending an American university, yet the thesis statement / topic sentence format is the same across English North America.
-Personally, I’m fond of the thesis / antithesis / synthesis format, yet I don’t teach this format because 1) instructors in the Arts and Humanities across North America use the thesis statement / topic sentence format, and it’s very helpful for students to master it, and 2) the thesis / antithesis / synthesis format requires a grasp of the subject which is more appropriate for upper-year courses or graduate courses.
-At the first-year level, students are encouraged to deal with counter arguments, yet not counter-theories.
+Personally, I’m fond of the thesis / antithesis / synthesis format, yet I don’t teach this format because 1) instructors in the Arts and Humanities across North America expect students to use the thesis statement / topic sentence format, and 2) the thesis / antithesis / synthesis format requires a grasp of the subject which is more appropriate for upper-year courses or graduate courses.
+At the first-year level, students are encouraged to deal with counter arguments, not counter-theories.

 — The title gives your reader a general idea about the topic.